maazs1/ActiveMinds/README.md

 # ActiveMinds - Java with Firebase

-Visit my app on Google PlayStore by searching "ActiveMinds_UAlberta" or click on https://play.google.com/store/apps/details?id=com.activeminds.activemindsapp !
+Visit the app on Google PlayStore by searching "ActiveMinds_UAlberta" or click on https://play.google.com/store/apps/details?id=com.activeminds.activemindsapp !

 The goal of this app is oriented towards reducing stigma towards Mental Health, promoting positive mental health, raising awareness, and serving a collaboration between students and the mental health community.
 This application is catered towards building a safe community where users can interact